VEra-Resonance/AEra-LogIn-BASE-Sepolia/CONTRIBUTING_EN.md

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the **Apache License 2.0** license.
+By contributing, you agree that your contributions will be licensed under the **Apache License 2.0**.

 See [LICENSE](LICENSE) for details.